jessica-taylor/hashlattice/README.md

      'code': '// a Javascript expression that can use data variables and some functions' }

-Every static computation produces a deterministic result when evaluated.
-The code is allowed to call a `evalStatic(comp)` function, which takes a static computation and returns its evaluation.
+Every computation produces a deterministic result when evaluated.
+The code is allowed to call a `evalComputation(comp)` function, which takes a computation and returns its evaluation.

 If the `cache` boolean is set to true, then the system will attempt to cache the result of this computation.
 The result of the computation must be data for this to work.

 ### Hash codes

 The main hash function used in HashLattice is SHA256.
 It is possible to find the hash of a data value by finding the hash of its canonical binary representation.
-Specifically, it is possible to find hash codes of static computations, as they are all data values.
-The system (and eventually, the network) should store a mapping from hash codes to static computations.
+Specifically, it is possible to find hash codes of computations, as they are all data values.
+The system (and eventually, the network) should store a mapping from hash codes to computations.
 Then, it is possible to provide a function that maps from a hash code to the result of evaluating the computation with this hash code.
-This function is provided to static computations and is called `getHash(code)`.
-Like `evalStatic`, `getHash` will take advantage of caching.
+This function is provided to computations and is called `getHash(code)`.
+Like `evalComputation`, `getHash` will take advantage of caching.
 Hash codes can be easily used for dependency management, as explained in the applications section of this document.

 ### Variables